 One of the first restaurants that we ever reviewed on the site was Mezzo Mare, an intimate Italian bistro in Hull that resided in what looked like an old sea shack, complete with a stone fireplace, three weathered old rooms (plus a tiny private area), and a mix of Northern and Southern Italian entrees that were fresh, satisfying, and reasonably priced.
-Well, a couple of years back, the restaurant moved down the street into a new space that was a bit more visible, being front and center at one of the busiest intersections in town, and it has fortunately retained much of its charm while at the same time settling into a fresher space.
+Well, a few years back, the restaurant moved down the street into a new space that was a bit more visible, being front and center at one of the busiest intersections in town, and it has fortunately retained much of its charm while at the same time settling into a fresher space.
 And while its new location no longer makes it among the most "hidden" of hidden places within the site, Mezzo Mare certainly does remains a hidden gem, continuing to be an unknown spot outside of the immediate area.

-Copyright © 2004-2013, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2004-2020, Boston's Hidden Restaurants (www.hiddenboston.com).